CodeTogether-Inc/CodeTogether-Live/docs/docs/user-guides/participating-in-a-session.md

 ![Shared Terminal](/img/participating-in-a-session/ctTerminal.png)

 ### Shared Server {#servers}
-If on a [Teams](https://www.codetogether.com/teams/) or [On-Premises](https://www.codetogether.com/on-premises/) plan, CodeTogether automatically detect servers running on the host system and displays them under the Shared Servers node in the CodeTogether view.
+If on a [Teams](https://www.codetogether.com/teams/) or [On-Premises](https://www.codetogether.com/live/on-premises/) plan, CodeTogether Live automatically detect servers running on the host system and displays them under the Shared Servers node in the CodeTogether view.
 This includes servers that are running independently, external to the IDE.
 You can also add a server manually by using the **Add Server** action on the Shared Servers node.
 The host can choose to start and stop sharing servers anytime during a session.
 If a previously shared server is stopped, it is removed  from the participants CodeTogether view, and become inaccessible.

 On the guest side, servers shared by the host appear under the Shared Servers node.
 Double-click (or click in VS Code) the server or use the **Connect Server** action to connect to the server.
-CodeTogether attempts to make the server available at the same port at which it is running on the host, but chooses the next available port if that port is not available locally.
+CodeTogether Live attempts to make the server available at the same port at which it is running on the host, but chooses the next available port if that port is not available locally.
 The node then changes to display the address at which the server is locally available.
 Double-click (or click in VS Code) or use the **Disconnect Server** action to disconnect from the server and free the local port.

 ![Shared Server](/img/participating-in-a-session/ParticipateServer.png)